-Physical devices involves applying the principles and methods of electromagnetics and solid state physics and electronics to the design, fabrication, characterization, and modeling of devices from macroscale to nanoscale dimensions.
+Nanoscale physical devices involves applying the principles and methods of electromagnetics and solid state physics and electronics to the design, fabrication, characterization, and modeling of devices from macroscale to nanoscale dimensions.
 Faculty harness novel physical phenomena to realize unique behaviors that are exploited in devices and circuits.
 Research directions within physical devices span a broad range of topics from metamaterials, plasmonic optics, nanoscale photonics, fractal electrodynamics, and electromagnetics to macro- and nano-scale electronics, optoelectronics, polymer-carbons composites, super-capacitors, MEMS, and integrated systems at the nanoscale.

 In our information rich society, this research theme focuses on the acquisition, representation and storing of information, such as data, audio, and video, and the manipulation of information for purposes of communication, networking, and decision making.
 The emergence of networks as pervasive elements of everyday life ranks among the most significant technological accomplishments of the last half century.
 Our society has been able to engineer networks that have transformed our world and touched upon the whole range of social and natural sciences.
-Yet, while we obviously master the technology to deploy such networks, our scientific understanding of fundamental phenomena that arise in networked systems remains limited.
-The signals group at Penn leads a pool of talented graduate and undergraduate students into the development of a deeper understanding of networked phenomena.
+Yet our scientific understanding of fundamental phenomena that arise in our interconnected world remains limited.
 Our work includes the inception of better protocols for the Internet, the construction of more secure environments for the exchange of information, the coordination of multiple robots, and the development of formal design methodologies for wireless networks.
 Our group is also interested in interdisciplinary problems including the economics that govern the adoption of new technologies, the propagation and control of epidemics, and axiomatic constructions of trust propagation in social networks.